techmaharaj/scalekit-guide/docs/single-sign-on/introduction.md

 ## SAML

-SAML 2.0 (Secure Assertion Markup Language) has been in use since 2005 and is also most widely implemented protocol in the wild.
+SAML 2.0 (Secure Assertion Markup Language) has been in use since 2005 and is also most widely implemented protocol.
 SAML exchanges user information using XML files via HTTPS or SOAP.

-But, before the user information is exchanged between these two parties, first they need to establish trust between them.
-This is done by exchanging information about each other as part of SAML Configuration parameters like ACS URL (Assetion Consumer Service URL), Entity ID, X.509 Certificates etc.
+But, before the user information is exchanged between the two parties, they need to establish the trust between them.
+Trust is established by exchanging information about each other as part of SAML configuration parameters like Assetion Consumer Service URL (ACS URL), Entity ID, X.509 Certificates, etc.

-Once the trust has been established, all subsequent user information requests can happen either by your application requesting for a user's information (Service Provider initiated Login flow) or by the Identity Provider directly giving you user details via the pre-configured ACS URL and request you to grant user access to your product (Identity Provider initiated Login flow)
+After the trust has been established, subsequent user information can be exchanged in two ways -
+1) your application requesting for a user's information - this is Service Provider initiated login flow
+2) Or the identity provider directly shares user details via a pre-configured ACS URL - this is Identity Provider initiated Login flow

+Lets understand these two SSO flows.

 ### Service Provider initiated SSO

-In case of SP initiated SSO,
+For service provider initiated SSO flow,
-1. User tries to access your application.
-You identify that this users credentials need to be verified by their Identity Provider.
+1. User tries to access your application and your app identifies that the user's credentials need to be verified by their identity provider.
-2. Your application requests the user's Identity Provider for the user's information.
+2. Your application requests the identity provider for the user's information.
-3. Identity Provider authenticates the user and sends the users details as Assertions to your application.
+3. The identity provider authenticates the user and returns user details as "assertions" to your application.
-4. You will validate the assertions, retrieve the user information from those assertions and if everything is valid, you will allow the user inside your application.
+4. You will validate assertions, retrieve the user information, and if everything checks, allow the user to successfully login yo your application.

-As you can imagine, in this workflow, the user login behaviour starts from your application and thats why this is termed as SP initiated SSO.
+As you can imagine, in this workflow, the user login behaviour starts from your application and thats why this is termed as service provider initiated SSO (aka SP-initiated SSO)

 ### Identity Provider initiated SSO